Follow these guidelines for setting up a Workspace ONE Access cluster.

-The Workspace ONE Access appliance includes Elasticsearch, a search and analytics engine.
-Elasticsearch has a known limitation with clusters of two nodes.
-For a description of the Elasticsearch "split brain" limitation, see the Elasticsearch documentation.
-Note that you do not have to configure any Elasticsearch settings.
+The Workspace ONE Access appliance includes OpenSearch, a search and analytics engine.
+OpenSearch has a known limitation with clusters of two nodes.
+For a description of the OpenSearch "split brain" limitation, see the OpenSearch documentation.
+You do not have to configure any OpenSearch settings.

 - The dashboard does not display data.

 - Sync log information is not displayed for directories.

 - The search field in the top-right corner of the administration console does not return any results.

 - Auto-complete is not available for text fields.

 There is no data loss during the time the node is down.
 The audit event and sync log data is stored and is displayed when the node is restored.

 Creating a network partition between nodes in a Workspace ONE Access cluster is not recommended.
 If a network partition exists between Workspace ONE Access service nodes such that the nodes cannot communicate with each other, and if all the nodes are still accessible from the load balancer, letting login requests go to any of the partitioned nodes, you might encounter the following problems: